rehierl/metalsmith-doctoc/readme-api.md

   //- this function can be used to deal with issue (2) string nextId();

-  //- after a calling this function, an IdGenerator won't
+  //- after calling this function, an IdGenerator won't have
-  //  have any knowledge of previously generated id values. void clearCache();
+  //  any knowledge of any previously generated id values. void clearCache();
 }
 ```